Enterprise Change Management: Making Change Your Business

 • Senior leaders are managing the overall change capability

-• Rapid ramp up, the organization can cope with a 48hr ramp up window
+• Rapid ramp up, the organisation can cope with a 48hr ramp up window

 • A resilient workforce that thrives in periods of rapid change.